Co-lexicographically Ordering Automata and Regular Languages -- Part I: The Deterministic Width of a Regular Language

 Finally, we prove that $ \text{width}(\mt D')= \text{ent}(\mt D')$.
 If $\mt V$ is an e.c. decomposition of $\mt D$ of minimum size, then Corollary \ref{cor:D'} implies that $\mt V$ is an e.c. decomposition of $\mt D'$ satisfying the hypothesis of Lemma \ref{lem:width=ent} so that $ \text{width}(\mt D')= \text{ent}(\mt D')$ follows from this lemma. \end{proof}

-If we start from the minimum automaton $\mt D_{\mt L}$ of a regular language $\mt L$, then, as we shall see in Theorem \ref{thm:hasse}, the automaton $\mt D_{\mt L}'$ acquires a special role because it realizes the deterministic width of the language $\mt L$.
+If we start from the minimum DFA $\mt D_{\mt L}$ of a regular language $\mt L$, then, as we shall see in Theorem \ref{thm:hasse}, the automaton $\mt D_{\mt L}'$ acquires a special role because it realizes the deterministic width of the language $\mt L$.